-Mark is a licensed professional counselor with more than 20 years of experience, and is also the directory of therapy at Orion Behavioral Health Network.
+Mark is a licensed professional counselor with more than 20 years of experience, and is also the director of therapy at Orion Behavioral Health Network.
 He has worked in community mental health, as well as private practice serving children, adults, couples and families.
 Mark takes a compassionate approach in assisting clients navigate their way through the challenges of life, including complications from mental health disorders.
 He is client centered, warm, positive and encouraging.
 Mark assists clients in understanding the connection between their thoughts, feelings and actions, and how this impacts their functioning in the world.
 He is excited to help guide each client down a path of discovery that will ultimately lead to developing the best version of themselves.
 Mark’s specialties include stress/anxiety, relationship issues, grief, parenting and depression.

 Lindsey Hofhine, LPC